 Applied Statistics

-The ability to analyze and use such data requires a new set of skills that a Bachelor of Arts in Applied Statistics, or a Bachelor of Science in Applied Statistics offers.
+The rapid rise of data and technology requires a new set of skills, trained in our Applied Statistics major, which leads to a Bachelor of the Arts or a Bachelor of Science degree.

 Prerequisites to the Major

-Students majoring in Applied Statistics must take the following Prerequisites:
+Students majoring in Applied Statistics must take the following Prerequisites.
+Some of these can be completed while also completing Major requirements.

 MATH 227Introduction to Linear Algebra3